Custom fields

 Section titled “5.
 The registry entry”The generator appended an entry to resources/js/registry.ts, wrapping the renderer in eagerComponent:

-import { createPlugin, eagerComponent, extendRegistry, registry as packageRegistry,} from "@lattice-php/lattice";import { ColorPickerComponent } from "./fields/color-picker";
+import { eagerComponent, extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";import type { Plugin } from "@lattice-php/lattice";import { ColorPickerComponent } from "./fields/color-picker";

 "field.color-picker": lazyComponent(async () => ({ default: (await import("./fields/color-picker")).ColorPickerComponent,})),6.
 Wire the registry in app.tsx

 Section titled “6.
-Wire the registry in app.tsx”registry.ts already merges your plugin onto the built-in registry, so import its exported registry and pass it to Provider:
+Wire the registry in app.tsx”registry.ts already merges your plugin onto the built-in registry.
+Pass its exported registry to createLatticeApp — the same one-call bootstrap from installation, now made aware of your custom components:

 Section titled “7.
-Generate TypeScript types”php artisan lattice:typescriptThis writes resources/js/lattice/generated.d.ts, which augments the ComponentProps interface in @lattice-php/lattice:
+Generate TypeScript types”php artisan lattice:typescriptThis writes resources/js/lattice/generated.d.ts, which augments the ComponentProps interface in @lattice-php/core:

 8. Use the field in a form

 Section titled “8.
-Use the field in a form”use App\Forms\Fields\ColorPicker;use Illuminate\Http\Request;use Lattice\Lattice\Attributes\AsForm;use Lattice\Lattice\Forms\Components\Form as FormComponent;use Lattice\Lattice\Forms\FormDefinition;use Symfony\Component\HttpFoundation\Response;
+Use the field in a form”use App\Forms\Fields\ColorPicker;use Illuminate\Http\Request;use Lattice\Form\Attributes\AsForm;use Lattice\Form\Components\Form as FormComponent;use Lattice\Form\FormData;use Lattice\Form\FormDefinition;use Symfony\Component\HttpFoundation\Response;

 #[AsForm('app.brand-settings')]final class BrandSettingsForm extends FormDefinition{ public function definition(FormComponent $form, Request $request): FormComponent { return $form->schema([ ColorPicker::make('brand_color', 'Brand color') ->swatches('#ff0000,#00ff00,#0000ff') ->value('#6366f1'), ]); }